Vagos Motorcycle Club

-The Vagos Motorcycle Club, also known as the Green Nation, is a one percenter motorcycle club formed in 1965 in San Bernardino, California.
+The Vagos Motorcycle Club, also known as the Green Nation, is a one percenter motorcycle club formed in the 1960s in San Bernardino, California.
 The club's insignia is Loki, the Norse god of mischief, riding a motorcycle.
 Members typically wear green.
+The Vagos is regarded as one of the largest and most powerful one-percenter biker gangs in the United States.

 The Vagos have approximately 4,000 members among 200 chapters located in the states of Arizona, California, Hawaii, Idaho, Illinois, Nevada, Oregon, Utah and Missouri, as well as chapters throughout Europe and ten chapters located in Mexico (Baja California, Jalisco and Mexico City).
 Vagos in Ontario, Canada were reported to have patched over to Outlaws Motorcycle Club (American Outlaws Association) in 2015 before AOA disbanded in 2018.
 Two hundred members are in Inland Empire, where the club was started in the late 1960s.

-In 2013, the Vagos expanded to Sweden and Australia.
+In 2013, the Vagos expanded to Sweden.

 Insignia

 A member from the Berdoo chapter (slang for San Bernardino) created a patch while he was in prison featuring Loki, the Norse god of mischief.
 Vago is Spanish for vagabond or wanderer.
 Their denim jackets sport their top rockers with their club name integrated into the middle patch, and bottom rockers with their chapter's region or state, such as "SO.
 CAL", "California", or "Arizona".
 The middle patch "depicts a muscle-bound caricature of the Norse god of mischief, Loki, set against a green field".
 Loki is colored red on top of a bike with his hands holding up their club name.